 When you have hooded eyes, certain eye makeup looks—like a cat eye—may seem off the table.
 Luckily, the cut crease fixes that little issue.
 Known for the way it creates the illusion of an eye-popping crease, this makeup tutorial will bring your cat eye to life.
 Remember that eyeliner for hooded eyes can be hard to perfect since you don’t have much lid space.
 Draw your eyeliner on the thinner side, so you still have room for pretty eye shadows.
 And opt for smudge-free, waterproof formulas to prevent transferring.

 Now, grab your primer, matte eyeshadow palette, waterproof eyeliner, and mascara, and follow these steps to create the perfect winged eyeliner makeup look for hooded eyes.

 If you have hooded eyelids, then you know better than anyone else just how annoying it is to achieve the perfect cat eye, only for it to smudge onto your upper lid.
 Always use an eye makeup primer first to keep your eye makeup from transferring and to create a smooth canvas for the rest of your makeup application.
 You can also use a dab of foundation or concealer in place of a primer.

 STEP #2: FAKE A CREASE

-Using a pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner, draw a line from the outer edge of your eye towards the inner corner.
-Be sure to wield a heavier hand on the outside and gradually get lighter as you inch towards the inner portion of your eye.
-Feel free to arch your crease, keeping in mind that a rounder edge will give your hooded eyes a doll-like appearance that can help make them appear bigger.
+Using a pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner, draw a line from the outer edge of your eye toward the inner corner.
+Be sure to wield a heavier hand on the outside and gradually get lighter as you inch toward the inner portion of your eye.
+Feel free to arch your crease, keeping in mind that a rounder edge will make your hooded eyes appear bigger.

 STEP #3: BLEND IT